Pursuing A Claim For Heirship To Your Loved One’s Estate

 After the death of a loved one, you shouldn’t have to worry about complicated legal proceedings.
 An experienced estate planning lawyer will be able to take this burden from you, and ensure proper probate proceedings are initiated to distribute a loved one’s estate as smoothly and efficiently as possible.

 Houston Heirship Determination Lawyers

 If your loved one passed away without leaving a will, you likely have many questions.
-At Hensley & Krueger LLP, our attorneys know how difficult losing a loved one is, so we work hands-on with our clients to answer all your questions.
+At Hensley & Krueger, PLLC, our attorneys know how difficult losing a loved one is, so we work hands-on with our clients to answer all your questions.
 Contact us today to schedule a time to discuss your application for determining heirship.